 Main languages: Greek and Turkish are the island’s official languages, but English is widely spoken.

 Money: Cyprus uses the Euro (EUR), which is divided into 100 cents.
-Expats can open a bank account in Cyprus, but require proof of identification (passports are acceptable) and proof of residence.
+You can open a bank account in Cyprus as an expat, but you will need proof of identification (passports are acceptable) and proof of residence.
 ATMs are widely available.

 Tipping: A service charge of 10 percent is sometimes added to bills, but no additional tip is necessary.